The Jaguar XJ220 concept - what could have been

 Problems started in the early stages of development, with the concept car already being over half a ton heavier than the Ferrari F40.
 It was also decided that the production car would actually be rear-wheel drive, due to the four-wheel drive system causing too many issues in development and not offering enough of an advantage to warrant its use.

 Due to emissions standards, the V12 was controversially replaced with a twin turbocharged version of the V6 you’d find in the Metro 6R4.
 It would still produce an extremely healthy 550bhp, but it certainly would never have the acoustics and soul of a Le Mans car-derived naturally-aspirated V12, one of the most desirable aspects from the concept car.

 The cutbacks and changes disappointed many of those who had put deposits down.
 The final production car looked almost identical, but had no V12, no four-wheel drive system, and no scissor doors.
 Jaguar only ever built 281 production XJ220s.

 That may make it sound like something of a failure.
-However, what it did do was achieve its target of becoming the fastest car in the world, a record it held for a year until the mighty McLaren F1 took the crown.
+However, what it did do was achieve its target of becoming the fastest car in the world, a record it held for a year before being dethroned by the mighty McLaren F1.
 Jaguar took a decatted - which was legal in Europe back then - version of an XJ220 and raised the rev limit to 7900rpm.

 The car took to the famous banked Nardo test track and achieved a top speed of 217mph, which when corrected as if it was done on a flat straight, equated to 223mph.
 If nothing else, the XJ220 had lived up to the number in its name, something that solidifies its place in the automotive history books.